Peter-Lande/flash-client/README.md

 1. Easy to use UI that allows for navigating between decks
 2. Allows for studying decks
 3. Creation of new decks locally
-4. Editing of decks
+4. Editing and adding of decks, cards, and sections
-5. Editing of cards (in-progress)
+5. Deleting decks and cards (in-progress)
 6. Shuffles decks based on how well you understand the content (planned)
 7. Access remote servers to download and share decks (planned)